 Finally, the only remaining troubleshooting step that comes to mind is to reinstall Facebook Messenger.
 Just don’t forget to inspect the aforementioned settings concerning background data usage after you install the app and sign in again.

-To reinstall Facebook Messenger, navigate to Play Store and search for it.
+To reinstall Facebook Messenger, navigate to Play Store and search for Facebook Messenger.
 Tap Uninstall, restart your device and get back to Play Store again.
 Install Facebook Messenger and check if the issue persists.

-If Messenger still can’t open an attachment or a link on your Android, report the problem to Facebook in the app’s Help Center.
+If Messenger still can’t open links on your Android, report the problem to Facebook in the app’s Help Center.
 Hopefully, it’s just a temporary bug that will be sorted out with the next update.

 Thank you for reading and don’t forget to tell us if this article helped you or not.
 You can share your thoughts, questions, or suggestions in the comments section below.
 Or reach us on Twitter and Facebook.